kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 The third stage, _doing_, involves _application_ of the newfound concept that has already been defined and studied.
 If you were learning to fly an aircraft, you could not claim to be a pilot, based on mere theoretical knowledge.
 You must practise flying---first under supervision, and later solo---so that you accumulate enough experience  to claim competence in that art.

 Once the doing stage has been mastered, it becomes effortless: this is the _being_ stage of knowledge.
-You are now a master at what you started out to learn.
-You can start teaching others.
+You are now a master at what you started out to learn, and can start teaching others.

 Every subject of study---whether academic like mathematics, or practical like surgery---involves these four steps and their mastery.
-By steadily moving from one stage to another, and finally by graduating to the being stage, you achieve mastery of your subject.
+By steadily moving from one stage to another---finally graduating to the being stage---you achieve mastery of your subject.

 This blog is mainly concerned with the naming stage, but our discussion will not be complete without a modicum of knowing and doing as well.
-Let us set to.
+Let us begin.

 ## Expressions